Background

 GDPR allows for Codes of Conduct, facilitating the implementation of GDPR’s provisions.
 Codes of Conduct – once being approved by authorities – particularize GDPR alongside a legally binding effect.
 Subsequently, any party adherent to such Code of Conduct can be assured that their activities are not in conflict with GDPR.

-To facility data sharing, a common understanding of several key terms which are deemed to be easy to recognize.
+To facilitate data sharing, a common understanding of some key terms is required, which should be easily recognisable.
 Such terminology probably relates to aspects such as processing purposes, (categories of) personal data and (categories of) recipients of personal data.

 While the general aspects are considered easy to be determined, defining a common definition of such terms requires significant efforts.
 Such efforts will require the involvement of multiple stakeholders across Europe.
 At best, such a common understanding will evolve internationally, as both data spaces and industry are not limited to European-wide sharing, especially in the context of research activities.